 In 2014, Bermuda committed to the early adoption and implementation of the CRS, a multilateral automatic exchange of information regime developed by the Organisation for Economic Co-operation and Development (OECD).

 CRS reporting requirements have been introduced for financial accounts in existence from 1 January 2016.
-Applicable financial institutions will need to notify the Bermuda government by 30 April, and reporting is due by 31 May of the following year unless otherwise extended.
+Applicable newly formed financial institutions will need to register or notify the Bermuda government by 30 April, and reporting is due by 31 May of the following year unless otherwise extended.
 A CRS Compliance Form is required to be submitted no later than 30 September following the end of the reporting period.

 Country-by-country (CbC) reporting